- What are Scholarly Concentrations, and how do I learn more about each?

 -

 Scholarly Concentrations are complementary curricula offered to GW SMHS students that draw on the unique expertise of GW’s faculty and our location in the Nation’s Capital.
-Through monthly seminars, summer internships, scholarly projects, and a range of available elective coursework, students can take a deep-dive into areas from Health Policy and Public Health to Disaster Response to Translational Research and more.
+Through monthly seminars, summer projects, scholarly projects, and a range of available elective coursework, students can take a deep-dive into areas from Health Policy and Global Health to Disaster Response to Translational Research and more.
 Learn more about the expectations and deliverables.
-In addition to important information listed on the website, OSPE also encourages you to check out the Scholarly Concentration Program Blackboard site.
+In addition to important information listed on the website, OSPE also encourages you to check out the Scholarly Concentration Program Blackboard site (found under the Organizations tab).

 - How do I apply to be in a Scholarly Concentration?
 Are they required?